jfrog/artifactory-user-plugins/security/securityReplication/README.md

 - There are currently no locks on whether an instance is in the middle of replication.
 This means that the instance might be updated by two different jobs at once.
-This will never happen unless something else has gone wrong (the instance is part of two meshes at once, etc), but the plugin still needs to be resistant to this problem.
-This will be fixed in the future.
+This will never happen unless something else has gone wrong (the instance is part of two meshes at once, etc), but it would be a data risk if it occurred
 - The plugin assumes a full-mesh topology, and other topologies are not supported.
 Note that the topology used by this plugin need not necessarily match that used for artifact replication; you can use, say, a multi-star